clairesunstudio/slidev-dataviz/week2-dataviz-qual.md

 <!--

-Also known as Flow Diagram, Flow Process Chart, Process Chart, Process Map, Process Model, Work Flow Diagram.This type of diagram is used to show the sequential steps of a process.
-Flow Charts map out a process using a series of connected symbols, which makes the process easy to understand and aids in its communication to other people.
-Flow Charts are useful for explaining how a complex and/or abstract procedure, system, concept or algorithm work.
-Drawing a Flow Chart can also help in planning and developing a process or improving an existing one.
-Symbols are divided up and standardised into different types that each have their own particular shape.
-Labels for each step are written inside of the symbol shape.
-Flow Charts begin and end with a curved rectangle to signify the start and finishing of the process.
-Lines or arrows are used to show the direction of flow from one step in the process to another.
-Simple instructions or actions are represented by a rectangle.
-While a diamond shape is used when a decision is needed.
-There are also many other symbols that can be used in a Flow Chart.
-Flow Charts can run horizontally or vertically.
+This type of diagram is used to show the sequential steps of a process.
+Flow Charts map out a process using a series of connected symbols, which makes the process easy to understand.
+Flow Charts are useful for explaining how a complex and/or abstract procedure, system, concept or algorithm work. data dimensions are encoded with Symbols/shapes, lines and arrows Lines or arrows are used to show the relations.
 -->

 ---